yemioke/alx-low_level_programming/README.md

-0x00.
-C - Hello, World project
+0x06.
+C - More pointers, arrays and strings